montlebalm/montlebalm.github.io/_posts/2010-07-12-php-data-table.md

 I'm pleased with the Grid for the amount of time spent developing it.
 I was able to do some Object Oriented PHP work that helped illustrate some of the differences between it and other languages I've used.

 I'm especially happy with the Javascript sorting technique.
 It provides just the right amount of functionality for this project.
-The overhead of <a href="http://tablesorter.com/docs/">Tablesorter</a> has been an issue in past.
+The overhead of [Tablesorter](http://tablesorter.com/docs/) has been an issue in past.
 Large tables often result in the "A script on this page is running slowly" dialog.

 If I return to this project, I will add support for nested tables.
 They've been indispensable in several work-related projects and the functionality would be fun to replicate in PHP.